Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Introduction: Why Neural Transfer Learning with Transformers?

-In addition to the efficiency and performance gains from research on transfer learning, the introduction of the attention mechanism \citep{Bahdanau2015}, which became incorporated in the Transformer architecture presented by \citeauthor{Vaswani2017} in 2017, has significantly improved the ability of deep learning NLP models to capture contextual information from texts.
+In addition to the efficiency and performance gains from research on transfer learning, the introduction of the attention mechanism \citep{Bahdanau2015} and the self-attention mechanism \citep{Vaswani2017} has significantly improved the ability of deep learning NLP models to capture contextual information from texts.
+(Self-)attention mechanisms learn a token representation by capturing information from other tokens, and thereby encode textual dependencies and context-dependent meanings.
+(Self-)attention mechanisms constitute the core building blocks of the Transformer---a type of deep learning model that has been presented by \citeauthor{Vaswani2017} in 2017.
 During the last years, several Transformer-based models that are used in a transfer learning setting have been introduced \citep[e.g.][]{Devlin2019, Liu2019, Yang2019}.
-These models substantively outperform previous state-of-the-art models across a large variety of NLP tasks \citep{Ruder2020b}.
+These models substantively outperform previous state-of-the-art models across a large variety of NLP tasks (\citealp{Ruder2020b}; \citealp[p.~22-23]{Bommasani2021}).

-Due to the likely increases in prediction accuracy as well as the efficient and less resourceful adaptation phase, transfer learning with deep (e.g.~Transformer-based) language representation models seems promising to social science researchers that seek to have as accurate as possible text-based measures but may lack the resources to annotate large amounts of data or are interested in specific domains in which only small corpora and few training instances exist.
-In order to equip social scientists to use the potentials of transfer learning with Transformer-based models for their research, this paper provides a thorough but focused introduction to transfer learning and the Transformer.
+Due to the likely increases in prediction accuracy, as well as the efficient and less resourceful adaptation phase, transfer learning with deep (e.g.~Transformer-based) language representation models seems promising to social science researchers.
+It seems especially promising to researchers that seek to have as accurate as possible text-based measures but lack the resources to annotate large amounts of data or are interested in specific domains in which only small corpora and few training instances exist.
+In order to equip social scientists to use the potential of transfer learning with Transformer-based models for their research, this paper provides an introduction to transfer learning and the Transformer.